Aliases for S100A8 Gene

 GeneCards Summary for S100A8 Gene

 S100A8 (S100 Calcium Binding Protein A8) is a Protein Coding gene.
-Diseases associated with S100A8 include Duodenal Ulcer and Cystic Fibrosis.
-Among its related pathways are Innate Immune System and Defensins.
+Diseases associated with S100A8 include Peptic Ulcer Disease and Duodenal Ulcer.
+Among its related pathways are Activated TLR4 signalling and Defensins.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and RAGE receptor binding.
 An important paralog of this gene is S100A12.

 UniProtKB/Swiss-Prot Summary for S100A8 Gene